xon-lang/translator/README.md

-# xon-js
+# XON to JS

-XON to js translator
+XON to JS translator